 All3Media BAME scholarship for ‘TV Drama - Creating the Bible’ Certificate course

 All3Media, one of the UK's largest independent television, film production and global distribution companies, and is the official course partner for our ‘TV Drama - Creating the Bible’ Certificate Course.
 All3Media will provide a scholarship for one student from a BAME background and will get first refusal on all scripts produced by students on the course.

-Toledo Productions support diverse new British voices and talent.
-The Toledo Scholarship is an NFTS scholarship established by Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
-Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.
+Toledo Productions supports diverse new British voices and talent.
+The Toledo Scholarship was established in 2005 by one of the world’s most successful producers and NFTS governor Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
+Since its inception, over 30 scholars have benefitted from £300,000 of funding including writer/director Shola Amoo (The Last Tree) and producer Kurban Kassam (Ginger and Rosa).
+More information is available on our Toledo Scholarship page, where you can see how it has helped British Black and Ethnic Minority students successfully train at the NFTS.